shoeffner/ann3depth/docs/documentation.md

 building blocks like a convolutional layer again and again and structuring the graph while constructing it.
 The final graph can be then executed in a TensorFlow session to operate on the real input data.
-TensorFlow then takes care of computational and hardware based optimizations that meant for our project the usage of the graphics card of the hosts.
+TensorFlow then takes care of computational and hardware based optimizations which resulted for our project in the usage of the graphics card of the hosts.
 TensorFlow comes with an own monitoring tool that allows for visualization of the training process as well as representations of the graph.

 # Distributed computing using the SGE

-Sometimes machine learning models are too big for a single processing unit, even too big for the available random accesss memory (RAM).
+Sometimes machine learning models are too big for a single processing unit, even too big for the available random access memory (RAM).
 To handle such models, TensorFlow supports the concept of distributed computing.
 In the distributed setting, multiple processing units ("workers") process a stream of data stored on multiple parameter servers ("ps node").
 TensorFlow is designed